Anoka-Ramsey Community College

 Subsection i.
 Responsibilities

-2) Shall distribute, as appropriate, mass communication noting concerns and positions of CSS on key issues.
+- Shall distribute, as appropriate, mass communication noting concerns and positions of CSS on key issues with professionalism through the proper channels utilizing excellent written and verbal communication skills

 Section F. Treasurer: